TartanLlama/vizh/README.md

 - Right arrow: move the r/w head right
 - Up arrow: move the r/w head to the tape above the current one
 - Down arrow: move the r/w head to the tape below the current one
-- Function name in a circle: call the given function
+- Function name in a circle: call the given function **not yet implemented**
 - +: increment the value pointed to by the r/w head by `1`
 - -: decrement the value pointed to by the r/w head by `1`
 - Equilateral triangle with the point at the top: read the cell pointed to by the r/w head into the r/w head storage
 - Equilateral triangle with the point at the bottom: write the value stored in r/w head storage into the cell pointed to by the r/w head
-- {&lt;instructions&gt;}: loop over the instructions between the braces until the value pointed to by the r/w head at the start of the loop is `0`
+- [&lt;instructions&gt;]: loop over the instructions between the brackets until the value pointed to by the r/w head at the start of the loop is `0`

 When you move the r/w head up or down, the position it was last at for the previous tape is saved.
 E.g. given this state of the abstract where `^` is the last position of the r/w head on that tape and `$` is the active tape: